 - Maximum 75 Mbps; average 12-25 Mbps

 - HSPA: up to 1.5 Mbps

-Due to a change in our CDMA/EVDO coverage, you may notice slower data speeds in B.C. and Alberta (excluding Edmonton and Calgary) starting March 31, 2014.
+Due to a change in our CDMA/EVDO coverage, you may notice slower data speeds in British Columbia.
+Alberta, Saskatchewan and Manitoba starting October 1, 2014.
 Visit bell.ca/cdmanetwork for details.

 Due to technology limitations, Prepaid HSPA service will not be available in certain areas of Nunavut, namely: Cambridge Bay, Rankin Inlet and Iqaluit.